Providing Information and Advocacy in Paternity Cases

 When a baby is born to married parents, the husband is automatically assumed to be the father and his name is added to the birth certificate.
 However, if the parents are unmarried, the process is more complicated.
 Paternity must be established before the man’s name can be added to the birth certificate.
 He also has no rights to the child until paternity has been determined.

-If you have questions about the process of establishing paternity, turn to our experienced legal team at Junker Shotto LLC.
-From our Kingston office, we represent men and women throughout Northern Pennsylvania in a wide variety of family law matters, including paternity.
+If you have questions about the process of establishing paternity, turn to our experienced legal team.
+From our Forty Fort office, we represent men and women throughout Northern Pennsylvania in a wide variety of family law matters, including paternity.
 We can provide you with insight into the process and the benefits of confirmed paternity.

 It is possible for the child’s mother and the suspected father to both agree to the paternity testing.
 A form is signed, called the voluntary Acknowledgment of Paternity, in front of a witness and submitted.
 If both parties do not agree to the testing, the involuntary establishment of paternity must be sought through the courts.